MicrosoftDocs/microsoft-365-community/Community/maturity-model-microsoft365-servicing-microsoft365-service-health-management.md

 - Incident response and disaster recovery plans are documented and tested on a regular basis, at least annually.
 Many of the steps are manual.

 ## Level 500 - Optimizing (Efficient)

 - Incident response and disaster recovery plans are documented and tested on a regular basis, at least annually.
-Much of the response is automated and the organization is seeking to continously improve its response and maximize the level of automation
+Much of the response is automated and the organization is seeking to continuously improve its response and maximize the level of automation.
 - When a service goes down, a well-rehearsed plan is put into action.
 - Service Health status and incident data is monitored through automated systems using the API